akochnev/ocp4-upi-helpernode/quickstart.md

 ## Install VMs

-Launch `virt-manager`, and boot the VMs into the boot menu; and select PXE.
-You'll be presented with the following picture.
+Launch `virt-manager`, and boot the VMs (follow the boot order presented after the picture) into the boot menu; and select PXE.
+You'll be presented with the following picture:

 ![pxe](images/pxe.png)